ReneeErnst/ravelry_playground/README.md

 data for Data Science modeling.
 Below I've included information on how to get set up to use the Ravelry API, including different authentication methods.

+**Note:** This code has become quite detailed as I've dealt with complexities around pulling significant chunks of data rather than one off requests.
+In a later update I'll add a notebook for the more simple/one off requests, in addition to the more complex code for handling larger data pulls.

 #### Cauldron Notebooks
 This code is utilizing Cauldron Notebooks.
 Cauldron Notebooks are similar to Jupyter Notebooks, except that what would normally be a cell in Jupyter